A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Beam tracing results

 \subsubsection{L-mode}

-For the L-mode case, the optimal toroidal launch angle decreases monotonically as the frequency increases for both the X-mode and O-mode beams, see Fig.~\ref{fig:Xmodemismatch}(c) and Fig.~\ref{fig:Xmodemismatch}(f) for the X-mode, and Fig.~\ref{fig:Omodemismatch}(c) and Fig.~\ref{fig:Omodemismatch}(f) for the O-mode.
-This is expected because, from Fig.~\ref{fig:Cutoffs}, we see that whenever a beam with a given polarisation is launched at a different frequency, the beam will always probe density fluctuations at a different location in the plasma.
-This shows that the optimal toroidal launch angle for zero mismatch changes at every frequency, so we cannot simultaneously optimise for all locations.
-This implies that when using the tunable frequency channel to probe a particular location in the plasma, a narrow range of frequencies should be used together with an appropriate toroidal launch angle.
-For this specific profile, to probe fluctuations located at around $\rho$ = 0.85 using a poloidal launch angle of $-43.0^\circ$ with X-mode beams, a frequency range of 30--34 GHz should be used with a toroidal launch angle of $10^\circ$.
+For the L-mode case, the optimal toroidal launch angle decreases as the frequency increases for both the X-mode and O-mode beams, see Fig.~\ref{fig:Xmodemismatch}(c) and Fig.~\ref{fig:Xmodemismatch}(f) for the X-mode, and Fig.~\ref{fig:Omodemismatch}(c) and Fig.~\ref{fig:Omodemismatch}(f) for the O-mode.
+This is expected because, from Fig.~\ref{fig:Cutoffs}, whenever a beam with a given polarisation is launched at a different frequency, the beam will always probe density fluctuations at a different location in the plasma.
+The optimal toroidal launch angle for zero mismatch varies with frequency, so we cannot simultaneously optimise for all locations.
+This implies that when using the tunable frequency channel to probe a particular location in the plasma, a narrow frequency range should be used with an appropriate toroidal launch angle.
+For this specific profile, to probe fluctuations located at around $\rho$ = 0.85 using a poloidal launch angle of $-43.0^\circ$ with X-mode beams, a frequency range of 30--34~GHz should be used with a toroidal launch angle of $10^\circ$.
 However, to probe fluctuations located at $\rho$ = 0.30 using the same poloidal launch angle with X-mode beams, a frequency range of 48--50~GHz should be used together with a toroidal launch angle of around $2^\circ$.
-Similar to the H-mode (A) case, there is no single compromise toroidal angle that allows one to obtain a significant signal for both core and edge channels.

-Now that we have determined the scattering locations of the turbulent fluctuations, their associated wavevectors $\mathbf{k_{\perp}}$, and the optimal toroidal launch angle for a given frequency, the next section will discuss how to develop a simple conceptual DBS design.